 - The original manual for Doom (back when buying shareware got you sent the game on floppies, along with a retail box and a manual) called it a combat chainsaw, so it was specifically designed to fight, and was there as a weapon rather than a tool.

 - Serious Sam: Where does all the ammo and weaponry come from?
-After all, the games do take place in ancient Egypt, ancient Mesoamerica, and alien planets.
+After all, the games do take place in ancient Egypt, ancient Mesoamerica, and alien planets, so finding things like Tommy Guns and boxes of rockets on pedestals is a wee bit nonsensical.
 A brief note suggests that they are transported in by the same time travel that Sam used.
 Despite the name, Serious Sam is really not meant to be taken that seriously.
 Rather obvious since you're running around ancient Egypt shooting headless aliens with giant uranium filled cannonballs.

 - The post-apocalyptic environment of Fallout 3 contains a ridiculous amount of equipment and weaponry just lying around many decades after the war.
 Useful gear is practically ubiquitous, having somehow escaped looters, scroungers, and of course damage from very lengthy exposure to the elements.
 Contrast with the original Fallout games where most of the equipment to be found is either already in someone's possession, or stored away in undisturbed underground facilities.

 - Rainbow Six: Vegas 1 and 2 have large crates which allow you to switch weapons and equipment.
-While some of them can be handwaved as enemy gear (Why would they leave it unguarded?), some of them are in incredibly implausible locations, including areas where they couldn't have even fit the box through the doors.
+While some of them can be handwaved as enemy gear (which raises the question of why you never find any enemies in the same room as a weapon crate), some of them are in incredibly implausible locations, including areas where they couldn't have even fit the box through the doors.

 - Deus Ex and its open-endedness suffered somewhat from this.
 Why would you find grenades or rebreathers in sewer pipes just as you would need them?

-- Often this was averted - Serious weapons and ammo are locked in cabinets or stored in (often heavily guarded) armories and guard stations, and in one notable instance, a research lab.
-In one notable aversion in the prequel, there is a Praxis Kit next to a dead body.
+- In one scene in the prequel, there is a Praxis Kit next to a dead body.
 It's booby-trapped, and the mine will alert any enemies in the area.
-Some NPCs will also provide you with weapons...for a price.
+Some NPCs will also provide you with weapons... for a price.
 Although it was odd the number of down and outs you met with nothing but the tattered clothes they stood in, a half bottle of booze, and a high-end sniper scope for a special forces issue assault rifle.

 - A couple of Marathon's Pfhor ship levels have hidden stashes of ammo.
 Maybe they claimed it from captured humans.